 - 2 GB RAM (4 GB recommended)

 3.)
 Transgressor 2 - Boz Digital Labs

-Unlike DS-10 that only allow you to control the attack and sustain an audio signal, Transgressor steps up the game by not only allowing you to control the attack and sustain but also lets you equalize the attack and sustain portions of the instrument’s envelope individually.
+Unlike DS-10 that only allow you to control the attack and sustain an audio signal, Transgressor steps up the game by not only allowing you to control the attack and sustain but also letting you equalize the attack and sustain portions of the instrument’s envelope individually.
 On top of that, you can also dial in the specific low, mid, and high frequencies independently on each.

-One feature I dig about the Transgressor is the way it gives you an option to shape the transient, it gives you 2 EQs, one for the attack and one for the sustain, this way, you can tweak, and adjust the way you want the attack and sustain to sound.
+One feature I dig about the Transgressor is the way it gives you the option to shape the transient, it gives you 2 EQs, one for the attack and one for the sustain, this way, you can tweak, and adjust the way you want the attack and sustain to sound.
 You aren't just given the EQ to tinker with, there are also three bands to each EQ section (low, mid, high) with variable frequency selection and gain for each band.
 As if that isn't enough, individual bands also give you three selectable filter types that are particularly suited to each band.

-If you want to take the transients' control to another level, you can use the inbuilt detector with an external sidechain, this way, you can adjust the EQ and sustain of any instruments triggered by another, this can be powerful if you know what you are doing.
+If you want to take the transients' control to another level, you can use the inbuilt detector with an external sidechain, this way, you can adjust the EQ and sustain any instruments triggered by another, this can be powerful if you know what you are doing.